UNRAVELING THE HISTORY OF EARTH’S CLIMATE AND ECOSYSTEMS

 About Mick | CV | Google Scholar | WPU Page

-Our group seeks a deeper understanding of how Earth’s natural systems have bahaved in the past, and how this knowledge can better inform us of the future.
-We are principally focused on reconstructing the evolution of Earth’s climate and ecosystems using biogeochemical tracers preserved in various geological archives.
-To better constrain the mechanisms responsible for observed changes, ongoing work also involves modern calibration studies and paleoclimate simulations using complex earth system models.
+Our group seeks a deeper understanding of how Earth’s natural systems have behaved in the past and how this knowledge can better inform us about the future.
+We are primarily focused on reconstructing the evolution of Earth’s climate and ecosystems using biogeochemical tracers preserved in various geological archives.
+To better constrain the mechanisms responsible for observed changes, our ongoing work also involves modern calibration studies and paleoclimate simulations using complex Earth system models.

 The lab is directed by Michael Griffiths, a professor in the Department of Environmental Science at William Paterson University of New Jersey.